rouvinerh/SecJournal/websec/disclosed-bugs/accepted/pdf-lfi.md

 ![](../../../.gitbook/assets/dutch-government-lfi-image-1.png)

-This version of the library was outdated, meaning it was potentially vulnerable to LFI via HTML injection.
+This version of the library was outdated, meaning it was potentially vulnerable to LFI through HTML injection.

 ## Exploitation